MicrosoftDocs/VBA-Docs/api/Word.Window.SetFocus.md

 ## Remarks

-If the document isn't an e-mail message, this method has no effect.
+If the document isn't an email message, this method has no effect.

 ## Example

-This example makes the header of an e-mail message visible and sets the focus to the body of the message.
+This example makes the header of an email message visible and sets the focus to the body of the message.

 ```vb